NOTES ON MY RECIPES WITH SOME TIPS AND TRICKS

 TESTING

 I have a tester: my husband, Tom.
-Tom, whilst not an experienced cook can make some dishes amazingly well: lasagne, chilli, moussaka, a roast chicken dinner (he roasts the chicken and potatoes, but needs me to cook the veg).
+Tom, whilst not an experienced cook can make some dishes amazingly well: lasagne, chilli, moussaka, a roast chicken dinner, usually followed by a cracking crumble.
 Annoyingly for him, I only allow moussaka when aubergines are in season, but boy it is worth the wait.
-As he is someone who needs to follow instructions, and needs them to make sense, without the 'intuitive' cook's spidey sense, he is a good tester.
+He is someone who needs to follow instructions, and needs them to make sense and not be vague; he is a good tester.
 He won't test everything however, and I have devised a labelling system to indicate the levels of TT (Tom Testing)

 1. TBT - Tested by Tom